 Don’t Hold Hot Coals

 Another important aspect of emotional resilience is the ability to let go of negative emotions.
 The Stoics believed that negative emotions, such as anger and resentment, are harmful to our well-being and should be avoided.
 They taught that individuals should strive to maintain a calm and rational state of mind, even in the face of adversity.
+The Stoics held these beliefs even in the face of death.

 “We should always be asking ourselves, ‘Is that is within my control or not within my control?’
 If it is within our control, we should take action to improve the situation.
 If it is not within our control, we should let it go and focus on what we can control.